msc365/az-devops-governance/src/res/service-connection/README.md

 ## Description

 This script deploys an Azure DevOps Service Connection using a Managed Service Identity (MSI) for authentication.
-It also creates the necessary role assignments for the MSI to access Azure resources.
+It also creates the necessary role assignments for the MSI to access Azure resources aka _Azure DevOps Workload Identity Federation_.

 ## Parameters